Il Sorpasso: Reception and legacy

 According to Antonio Monda, the film was initially ignored by audiences and critics but became a word-of-mouth hit, as the film's road-trip structure appealed to "an emerging middle class craving travel ... in [a] period of economic boom".
 It was one of two highest-grossing Italian films in Italy for the year ended 30 June 1963 along with Sodom and Gomorrah.
 Critical appraisal took longer to improve, but Monda writes that today, the film is generally considered an "undisputed classic of Italian cinema; nobody would be ashamed to mention it in the same breath as an Antonioni or Visconti film, although at the time that would have been inconceivable."

-The movie is considered one of the best examples of commedia all'italiana.